elastisys/compliantkubernetes/docs/user-guide/faq.md

 [docker-user]: https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#user

-## How do I give access to a new application developer to a Compliant Kubernetes environment?
+## How do I give access to a new Application Developer to a Compliant Kubernetes environment?

 Add the new user to the correct **group via your Identity Provider (IdP)**, and Compliant Kubernetes will automatically pick it up.